Skip to content

 Decimal to Fraction Calculator

-Simply enter the decimal number and click Convert to get instant results with a clear, step-by-step explanation.
+This decimal to fraction calculator helps you convert any decimal number into its equivalent fraction (proper, improper, or mixed) in its simplest form.
+Simply enter the decimal and click convert to get instant results with a clear, step-by-step explanation.

-Enter a decimal number and click Convert to see the fraction in simplest form.
+Enter a decimal number and click Convert to get the fraction in simplest form.

-Want to quickly convert a fraction to a decimal?
-Try the fraction to decimal calculator now!
+Want to quickly convert a fraction to a decimal instead?
+Use the fraction to decimal calculator now!

 How to Use the Decimal to Fraction Calculator

-Converting a non-recurring decimal to a fraction using this calculator is straightforward.
-Just follow these simple steps:
+Converting a non-recurring (terminating) decimal to a fraction using this calculator is simple.
+Just follow these steps:

-The calculator instantly converts the decimal to its fraction equivalent, either as a proper, improper, or mixed fraction.
-It also provides a clear step-by-step explanation of how to convert the decimal to a fraction to help you learn.
+The calculator instantly returns the equivalent fraction either as a proper, improper, or mixed fraction.
+You can also expand the step-by-step explanation section to see how your decimal was converted to a fraction.

 How to Convert a Decimal to a Fraction

-To convert a decimal to a fraction manually, you only need to follow these steps:
+Struggling with converting a decimal to a fraction manually?
+Follow these simple steps:

 Example 1.
 What is 0.001 as a fraction?